walshbr/introduction-to-text-analysis/topic-modeling/topic-modeling-case-studies.md

 # Topic Modeling Case Studies

 In the last lesson we discussed topics, discourses, and the bag of words model for reading texts.
-These are all backgrounds and framing contexts for **topic modeling**, a machine learning technique
+These are all backgrounds and framing contexts for **topic modeling**, a machine learning technique that allows you to discover the topics that construct a text.
+Executing topic modeling projects yourself takes more hands-on programming than we want to introduce in this coursebook.
+So instead of exercising the techniques themselves or offering a tool for doing so, we are going to attempt to describe what topic modeling is and how to interpret results from it using a case study.
+Come talk to either of us in person if you want to

 Topic modeling looks for words that tend